 The video below from Fiji National University explains how to set up a search alert.

 Weblogs or blogs can be a useful, informal way to keep-up-to-date with new developments.
-Your favorite researcher may write a blog, or you can search for one which covers your field of interest.
+Your favourite researcher may write a blog, or you can search for one which covers your field of interest.

 Altmetrics (alternative or non-traditional metrics) can help you track down bloggers and tweeters in your subject field.
 The amount of media attention an article receives is indicated by the Altmetric donut that you will see on a record for an article, for example in Summon.
 If you click on the donut, it will open an altmetric details page in the Altmetric.com website.
 From here you can find a list of bloggers or tweeters who have mentioned the article.